debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ![right](/assets/enabot_part2/right.png)

 The first four bytes were for forward and backward movement.
 We still don't know what they first two bytes do, they didn't seem to affect anything, but the next byte controlled the speed where 0 was the slowest, and the byte after that controlled the direction. `0xbf` moved forward and `0x3f` moved backwards.
 The next 4 bytes followed the same pattern but left and right.
-These two separate "motors" can also be used in conjunction to make sharper turns, but we haven't bothered to figure that out yet.
-For now we can move in all directions and that's all we care to achieve, currently...
+These two separate "motors" can also be used in conjunction to make sharper turns.
+We implemenated all of these movements in our ebo server, hooked it up to WASD, and can move the ebo around as well as through the app!

 This testing process also shows how we did a large majority of reversing the ebo packets.